February 2023

 Event Details

 Teacher(s): bruni dávila Sliding Scale: Donation-Based (Dāna).
 Please support our Spirit Rock teachers, staff, and scholarships by giving as generously as you can.
+Code 51RS23.
+Open to all self-identified LGBTQIA+ Description: The Rainbow Sangha

 Event Details